HTML Previewer

 Preview Features:

-- Live preview in isolated iframe
+- Live preview in an isolated, sandboxed iframe

 - Auto-run or manual execution